 Duplicates

 I will use the methods described by Dr. Middleton in the course video on detecting duplicates, namely using value_counts() on the Series returned by the duplicated() method.
 Any True results will indicate an entirely duplicated row of data.
 I will also drill down with the subset parameter and see if any Customer_ids are duplicated, but with different observations.

+Duplicate data can bias analysis, therefore it is necessary to remove them.
+(Middleton, n.d., Duplicates)

 Missing Values

 The info() method that I used to show the column names in section B also produced non-null counts for each column.
 These values can simply be subtracted from the total number of records (10,000) to give the number of missing values for each column.
 Alternately, one could count the nulls with df.isnull().sum().
+I also visualize the “missingness” of the data using the missingno package.

+Data scientist Nasima Tamboli gives three reasons why it is important to detect and treat missing values:

+Many machine learning algorithms fail if the dataset contains missing values.
+However, algorithms like K-nearest and Naive Bayes support data with missing values.

+You may end up building a biased machine learning model, leading to incorrect results if the missing values are not handled properly.

+Missing data can lead to a lack of precision in the statistical analysis.
+(Tamboli, 2019)

+Missingness visualizations can be useful to detect patterns in the missingness, that is, to discover whether the missing data is Missing Not At Random (MNAR), Missing At Random (MAR), or Missing Completely At Random (MCAR) (Donthi, n.d.).

 Outliers

 To detect outliers, I consider only the non-geographic quantitative variables: 'Population', 'Children', 'Age', 'Income', 'VitD_levels', 'Doc_visits', 'Full_meals_eaten', 'VitD_supp', 'Initial_days', 'TotalCharge', and 'Additional_charges'.
-I look at histograms and box plots for each variable using the seaborn package (Middleton).
-I could also use Z-scores, but the visualizations can provide additional insight into the data.
+I look at histograms and box plots for each variable using the seaborn package (Middleton, n.d., Outliers).

+I chose to use visualizations rather than a more numerical method such as Z-scores because visualizations can provide additional insight into the data.
 For instance, the histogram of 'VitD_levels' shows two discrete distributions, perhaps indicating that there was a systematic data entry or definition error.

 Categorical Variables

-The medical data set contains several ordinal categorical variables which can be re-expressed as integer values to capture their underlying order.
+The medical data set contains several ordinal categorical variables.
 Namely, these are 'Area', 'Education', 'ReAdmis', 'Soft_drink', 'HighBlood', 'Stroke', 'Complication_risk', 'Arthritis', 'Diabetes', 'Hyperlipidemia', 'BackPain', 'Allergic_rhinitis', 'Reflux_esophagitis', and 'Asthma'.
 'Overweight', 'Anxiety' and the survey responses 'Item1' through 'Item8' already are expressed in this manner.
 I plan to re-express the rest to match for consistency.
 To accomplish this, I create dictionaries based on the unique values of each variable, following the method shown in the class text (Larose & Larose, 2019).

+The reason for re-expressing categorical variables as integer data is to capture their underlying order and to allow for numerical and statistical analysis to be performed on the data.

 C3.
 Choice of Programming Language